DCardella2/ECE-45-Project/README.md

   * Use the switch to toggle the oscillator on or off.
 6. Using the echo:
   * Use the switch to toggle the echo on or off.
 7. To plot and hear the sound, we have to switch the toggle of SOUND to be ON.
-We need to make sure the audio signal has finished before we switch frequency and filter setting.
+We need to make sure the audio signal has finished before we switch the frequency, filter and echo settings.
 The user will know it is over when the toggle switches itself back to OFF.

 ### Applied Class Concepts
 - Low/High pass: Any signal can be represented as a sum of sinusoids.
 These filters let only a certain frequency range through, while blocking another frequency range.